mauricioaraldi/xkcdreader/README.md

 Run `npm run serve`;

 ## Deploying

+### Front-end
-The app deploys to firebase hosting.
-Run `npm run deploy`;
+The VUEjs deploys to firebase hosting.
+Run `npm run deploy` and it's done!;

+### Back-end
+The NodeJS proxy is being automatically deployed to Heroku when anything is pushed to master;